mattiasvillani/BayesLearnCourse/README.md

 ### Aims

-The course aims to give a solid introduction to the Bayesian approach to statistical inference, with a view towards applications in data mining and machine learning.
+The course aims to give a solid introduction to the Bayesian approach to statistical inference, with special emphasis on models in modern statistics and machine learning.
 After an introduction to the subjective probability concept that underlies Bayesian inference, the course moves on to the mathematics of the prior-to-posterior updating in basic statistical models, such as the Bernoulli, normal and multinomial models.
 Linear regression and nonlinear regression are also analyzed using a Bayesian approach.
 The course subsequently shows how complex models can be analyzed with simulation methods like Markov Chain Monte Carlo (MCMC) or approximate methods like Variational Inference.
 Bayesian prediction and marginalization of nuisance parameters is explained, and introductions to Bayesian model selection and Bayesian decision theory are also given.

 ---